- Original Medicare and Medicare Advantage plans both cover testing for the new coronavirus.

 - a nursing home

-Keep in mind that you’re still responsible for paying your Medicare Part B costs for these services, such as deductibles and copays.
+Keep in mind that you’re still responsible for paying your Medicare Part B costs, such as deductibles and copays, for these services.

-If you are enrolled in Medicare, your care for coronavirus or COVID-19 is covered Including:
+If you’re enrolled in Medicare, your care for the new coronavirus or COVID-19 is covered.
+It includes:

 - telehealth appointments

-- prescriptions for medication used to treat COVID
+- prescriptions for medication used to treat COVID-19

-The parts of Medicare will each cover a portion of your care if you have COVID-19.
+If you have COVID-19, the parts of Medicare will each cover a portion of your care:

 - Medicare Part C (Advantage).
 Medicare Advantage combines the services of original Medicare.
-If you have Medicare Advantage, it will cover the same services as original Medicare, and if you have prescription coverage included, your medications will be covered as well.
+If you have Medicare Advantage, it’ll cover the same services as parts A and B. If you have prescription coverage included, your medications will be covered as well.

 - Medicare Part D. Medicare Part D is prescription drug coverage and is available to all Medicare recipients who purchase it.
-Any medications used to treat COVID will be covered by Part D as will any future vaccines.
+Any outpatient medications used to treat COVID-19 will be covered by Part D.

 - Medigap (supplemental insurance).
 Medigap helps cover out-of-pocket costs not included in original Medicare.
 If you have a Medigap policy, out-of-pocket costs associated with your COVID-19 treatment and care may be covered.